astronomer/docs/learn/use-case-airflow-cohere-opensearch.md

 #### Query customer feedback data from OpenSearch

-In the second part of the DAG OpenSearch is queried to get the subset of customer feedback data we are interested in.
-In the use case example, this is feedback from Swiss customers in the `A` test group using `cloud service A` who mentioned the user experience in their feedback.
+In the second part of the DAG, OpenSearch is queried to get the subset of customer feedback data we are interested in.
+For this example, we chose feedback from Swiss customers in the `A` test group using `cloud service A` who mentioned the user experience in their feedback.

 ![Graph view of the query section of the analyze_customer_feedback DAG.](/img/examples/use-case-airflow-cohere-opensearch_query_section.png)